 When women on Depo decide to stop the shots and start trying to conceive, it usually takes few more month after the most recent shot for the Depo hormones to flush out of the system.
 Once natural hormone levels resume, a woman will start ovulating again.
 This return to natural hormone levels typically takes between four months and a year, so don’t expect to get pregnant immediately after stopping the shot.
 (3)

 How do you know if your body has returned to normal?

-Most past Depo users start ovulating again after about six months, and 97.4% of past Depo users ovulated again after 12 months, according to a 2004 study in the journal of Contraception.
+Most past Depo users start ovulating again after about six months, and 97.4% of past Depo users ovulated again after 12 months, according to a 2004 study in the Journal of Contraception.
+(6)

 The Depo shot tends to have a bad reputation among women who are actively trying to conceive but trust us: There’s really no reason to regret this birth control choice.
 There is no association between the use of the Depo shot and long-term infertility according to scientists, so chances are you’ll get pregnant eventually!
 Be kind to yourself, and make sure to allow plenty of time to achieve this important goal.

 - ^ Depo-Provera - Contraceptive Injection Mayoclinic.org, 30 May 2019

 - ^ Birth Control Shot - Planned Parenthood Plannedparenthood.org, 30 May 2019

 - ^ How Effective Is Depo-Provera for Birth Control - Webmd Webmd.com, 30 May 2019

 - ^ Get Pregnant After Depo-Provera Verywellfamily.com, 30 May 2019